 Dr. Main has been our executive vice president of pharmaceutical research since February 2007 and served as our senior vice president from July 2001 to February 2007.
 Dr. Main established the Medicinal Chemistry operations based in Princeton, New Jersey which are responsible for the design, synthesis, and preclinical testing of all of our small molecule drug candidates in preparation for human clinical trials.
 In addition, Dr. Main has played a key role the design and implementation of our scientific strategy and prioritization of our small molecule drug discovery portfolio.
 Prior to joining Lexicon, Dr. Main was president and chief executive officer of Coelacanth Corporation, a leader in using proprietary chemistry technologies to rapidly discover new chemical entities for drug development.
 Lexicon acquired Coelacanth Corporation in July 2001 to bring together the powerful biology and chemistry technologies necessary to create a revolutionary new pharmaceutical company.
 Prior to Coelacanth, Dr. Main spent more than 20 years in the discovery and development of novel drugs at Novartis Pharmaceuticals Corporation where he was formerly senior vice president, U.S. Research.
 Dr. Main holds a B.S. from the University of Aberdeen, Scotland and a Ph.D. in organic chemistry from the University of Liverpool, England and completed postdoctoral studies with the Nobel Laureate Prof. R.B.
 Woodward, at the Woodward Research Institute in Basel, Switzerland.

-Dr. Lapuerta has been our senior vice president of clinical development and chief medical officer since March 2011.
+Dr. Lapuerta has been our executive vice president of clinical development and chief medical officer since March 2013 and served as our senior vice president of clinical development and chief medical officer from March 2011 until March 2013.
 He is responsible for directing clinical development of Lexicon’s drug candidates from Phase 2 proof-of-concept through Phase 3 and approval.
 Dr. Lapuerta has 15 years of pharmaceutical industry experience in a variety of leadership roles in drug development, including global medical affairs and outcomes research strategy across multiple therapeutic areas, including cardiovascular disease, endocrinology, gastroenterology, and neurology at Bristol-Myers Squibb.
 From 2009 through 2010, Dr. Lapuerta served as vice president at Bristol-Myers Squibb where he was responsible for global development of an Alzheimer’s disease drug candidate with the associated use of an innovative biomarker.
 From 2007 through 2009, Dr. Lapeurta was senior vice president and chief medical officer at Cogentus Pharmaceuticals, a biotechnology company.
 Dr. Lapuerta received a B.S. from Harvard College and an M.D. from Harvard Medical School.
 He completed his training in internal medicine at the University of North Carolina at Chapel Hill followed by a post-doctoral research fellowship at the University of California at Los Angeles in neuroscience.
 He served as assistant professor at the University of Southern California School of Medicine for several years.
 He has published numerous scientific articles on a wide range of topics including clinical trials, drug safety, epidemiology, health economics, and quality of care.

 Mr. Tessmer has been our vice president of finance and accounting since November 2007.
 He previously served as our senior director of finance from February 2004 to November 2007 and director of finance from April 2001 to February 2004.
 Mr. Tessmer is currently responsible for our financial reporting and analysis, accounting, risk management, treasury and tax functions.
 Prior to joining Lexicon, he was assistant controller for Mariner Health Network, Inc. from January 1997 to April 2001, and prior to that, he served in a variety of financial and accounting management positions for HWC Distribution Corp. and American General Corporation.
 Mr. Tessmer is a certified public accountant and received his B.B.A. from the University of Wisconsin – Milwaukee and his M.B.A. from the University of Houston.